 Pasadena Folk Dance Co-op

-On the second Friday of the month, we review set dances at 6:45.
-The review is intended for people who already have experience with set dances and would like to improve.
-If that’s you, then come early on Nov.
-10.
+On the second Friday of each month, we review set dances at 6:45.
+The review is unrelated to the iPad; rather, it is intended for people who already have experience with set dances and would like to improve.
+If that’s you, come early on Feb.
+9.

 Marc's Monthly Message